-It's all about bingos!Welcome to one of the ugliest sites on the web built by someone who does web stuff for a living.
+It's all about bingos!Welcome to one of the ugliest sites on the web built by someone who did web stuff for a living.

 We are talking about bingo machines here, mostly Bally, but with a few digressions into United and other manufacturers.

 My main interest is the technical details and reference materials.
 If you are looking for lots of interesting reading and are tired of getting bogged down in the details, click over to Danny Leach's bingo site or Ray Watts site